 - My Beloved Smother: She's strict and overprotective of Andi, refusing to let her wear lip gloss, watch a horror movie, or even let her have a toaster tart for breakfast.

 - "Not Important to This Episode" Camp: Lauren Tom missed a few episodes in the show's first season, the only person credited in the opening titles to do so.
 Notably, on one occasion, the actor who plays Celia's husband Ham (who isn't in the opening credits) appears but she does not.

 - Not So Above It All: When a neighbor calls her "grandma" (also a Wham Line, as it means the secret got out), Celia sprays her with a garden hose and tells her to screw off before getting the heck out of there.

-- Tomboy and Girly Girl: She is the uptight and domestic girly girl to Bexs laid-back and adventurous tomboy.
+- Tomboy and Girly Girl: She is the traditional and uptight girly girl to Bex is the rebellious and adventurous tomboy.

 - Trademark Favorite Food: Muesli, the foundation of a nutritious breakfast (she doesn't allow Andi to eat anything else in the morning).
 She even complains when Bex brings home the wrong brand from the grocery store.

 One of Andi's friends, Cyrus is an awkward, anxious, and supportive guy.

 - Ambiguously Gay: He finds Jonah as equally worthy of worshiping as Andi does, maybe even more so.
 When set up by Jonah with Amber's friend Iris, Cyrus seems less concerned about going on a date with a girl who likes him and more enthused about getting to spend time with Jonah.